 - Curb emotional eating by managing stress.
 Learning to eat mindfully can help with feeling more satisfied from your meals.

-- Be careful not to overtrain, which can keep you feeling very hungry and fatigued no matter what you eat.
+- Be careful not to overtrain or over-exercise, which can keep you feeling very hungry and fatigued no matter what you eat.

-If you have any of the below health problems, talk to a professional before attempting to suppress your appetite for weight loss (especially if you take medications daily):
+If you have any of the below health conditions, talk to a professional before attempting to suppress your appetite for weight loss (especially if you take medications daily):